josejuansanchez/NanoPlayBoard-Arduino-Library/README.md

 # Library for the Arduino Nano Playboard

 This library enables easy access to the sensors and actuators of the [Arduino Nano PlayBoard][1].
-The Arduino Nano PlayBoard is a board designed by [Antonio Morales][2].
+The Arduino Nano PlayBoard is a board designed by [Antonio Morales][2] and it was designed for a introductory workshop about soldering organized by [HackLab Almería][3].
+You can see the gallery of images [here][4].

+This board may be an **excellent educational resource** for those students who want **to learn basic electronic and programming**.

 The sensors available on the board are a light sensor and a potentiometer.
 The actuators available on the board are a 7x5 matrix LED, a RGB LED and a piezo buzzer.

 For more information about the board please visit us at: